Major Alan Bush

 He was given command of the 1st Parachute Brigade sector on September 22nd, and so successfully did he reorganise it that its front was never broken.
 On September 25th, while gallantly leading a counter-attack he was again wounded, but continued to lead his men until the end of the operation.
 Throughout at great risk to himself he constantly visited his men in every forward position, and his personal example was at all times enheartening and inspiring.

-Major Alan Bush was evacuated across the Rhine when the 1st Airborne Division withdrew, although the journey to the south bank was made somewhat more precarious when the boat's engine failed half-way across.
-"I thought I had heard every oath in the English language but I heard a few new ones from those Canadians until they got it going again."
+Major Bush withdrew across the Rhine with the rest of the 1st Airborne Division on the night of the 25/26th September.
+His journey across was made somewhat more precarious when the boat's engine failed half-way across; "I thought I had heard every oath in the English language but I heard a few new ones from those Canadians until they got it going again."

 See also: Maj Waddy.